MichaelELeonard/Matplotlib-Challenge/README.md

 ## BAR & PIE CHARTS
-The “clean_mice_df” was utilized to provide information for the next set for charts.
+The cleaned dataframe was utilized to provide information for the next set for charts.
 A bar chart was created to examine Mouse ID/Timeplots for each drug regimen.
 This chart was created using both Pandas and pyplot.
 <br>
 <img src="Pics/bar plot.png" width="475" height="408">